-NYC Ferry launches Monday as city ‘goes back to the water’
+NYC Ferry launching from Rockaway in ‘new era’ for transit - amNewYork

-New York City Ferry service launches Monday from Rockaway in what Mayor Bill de Blasio has heralded as a “new era” for the city.
+Mayor Bill de Blasio heralded the NYC Ferry service as a “new era” for the city.

 With increasingly congested streets and subways becoming a norm for New Yorkers, the mayor has pinpointed ferries and the city’s relatively underutilized waterways as a solution.

-In Queens on Sunday, he held a boat christening and unofficially opened the service, which was set to commence from the peninsula, with stops in Brooklyn and lower Manhattan, at 5:30 a.m.
-Monday.
+In Queens on Sunday, April 30, he held a boat christening and unofficially opened the service, which commenced from the peninsula, with stops in Brooklyn and lower Manhattan, at 5:30 a.m. the next morning.

 “Tomorrow, a new era begins in New York City.
-Tomorrow morning we go back to the water,” the mayor said on Sunday at the Rockaway dock near Beach 108th Street and Beach Channel Drive.
+Tomorrow morning we go back to the water,” the mayor said at the Rockaway dock near Beach 108th Street and Beach Channel Drive.

 “We need to keep coming back to it because … we’re having more and more trouble getting around the city,” the mayor added.